+Backpacking Australia must be one of the best experiences I’ve had.
 Australia is a dream destination with so much to offer but unfortunately for backpackers and budget travelers Australia one of the most expensive places in the world and it’s not hard to burn through $100 a day here.
-But don’t worry, there are still many ways that you can still enjoy traveling in Australia, even on a shoestring budget.
+But don’t worry, there are still many ways that you can still enjoy backpacking Australia, even on a shoestring budget.

-How to Enjoy Traveling in Australia even if you are on a Budget
+How to Enjoy Backpacking Australia even if you are on a Budget

 Accommodation in Australia on a Budget

 Accommodation is likely to be one of your biggest expensive when traveling in Australia, expect to pay at least $100 a night at least for a private room in a budget hotel, depending on the location and season.
 A nice 4 star hotel in a good location in Sydney could easily run up to $300 a night.

 If you’re backpacking Australia on a tight budget then hostels are usually your best accommodation option.
 Hostels in Oz are a cheap, popular, sociable and often stylish backpacker option.
 Many even have swimming pools, kitchens, bars and a whole host of facilities and can even help you find a job.
 A bed in a shared dormitory in a hostel will cost between $20 and $45, expect prices to be higher in popular spots in Sydney and lower in smaller towns.

 As well as saving money hostels can also be great places to meet fellow travellers and backpackers.
 There are hostels all over Australia for every type of traveller and budget including party hostels, family friendly ones or uber stylish hostels for flashpackers.